Printy-Studios/mini-task/dev-docs/notepad.md

     }
 ```

 The sort order should be equal to the order of the priorities as they have been defined.
 So in the example above, the highest priority will be `urgent` and lowest will be `low`, and when sorted, they will be sorted appropriately, in accordance to the order how they were defined in `minitask.json`

+## Status/priority schema

+The status and priority should be defined as an object with properties `value` and `label`.
+The value corresponds to the value that you use when referring to the status/priority programmatically or in the file front matter, and the label is how it should be presented for example when printing the issue.
+This should also be definable in `minitask.json`